GK Questions and Answers on Sustainable Development and Sustainability

 D. I, II, III & IV

-6. When was the term ‘Sustainable Development’ came into existence?
+6. In which year the term ‘Sustainable Development’ came into existence?

-7. The United Nations Commission on Sustainable Development (CSD) was established by the UN General Assembly in December-------.
+7. The United Nations Commission on Sustainable Development (CSD) was established by the UN General Assembly in the year

 8. Which of the following UN commission is responsible for reviewing progress in the implementation of Agenda 21 and the Rio Declaration on Environment and Development?

 C. United Nations Commission on Sustainable Development (CSD)